noobling/prof-comp/Minutes/W32-Mentor1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Mentor Meeting.md

 # ACTION ITEMS

-- [ALL] Assign roles to team members as per above
+- [TEAM] Assign roles to team members as per above
 - [Business Analyst] Look at requirements in details with client (functional and non-)
 - Learn more about requirements gathering
+- [JS] to send through templates if possible
-- Read over the templates Jessica sends us
+- [TEAM] Read over and process any templates Jessica sends us

 # Date of Next Meeting